Selahattin Demirtaş: Initial arrest and motive

 Demirtaş was arrested on 4 November 2016.
-The criminal indictment against Demirtaş alleged that in a public statement on the 6 October, the HDP raised support for protests against claimed approach of the Turkish Government shows towards the Islamic State (IS) attack on Kobane.
+The criminal indictment against Demirtaş alleged that in a public statement on 6 October, the HDP raised support for protests against claimed approach of the Turkish Government shows towards the Islamic State (IS) attack on Kobane.
 The HDP was blamed for the Kobanî protests in 2014, which resulted in the death of over 50 people despite it having called for an investigation on the events leading to the deaths in parliament which was turned down by the Justice and Development Party (AKP) and the Nationalist Movement Party (MHP).
 President Recep Tayyip Erdogan blamed Demirtaş for provoking protests, and said that all Kurdish people are the citizens of Republic of Turkey, and no one can attempt to build a state for them.
 Demirtaş's repeatedly stated opposition to both PKK and TSK violences, calling killed Turkish soldiers "the children of this country, our children", and declaring "No one has anything to win from a civil war in Turkey.
 Just look at Syria and Iraq.”
 His prosecution also used wiretaps as evidence to show relation with the Democratic Society Congress (DTK), which the prosecution views as a part of the PKK.

 Main prosecution and appeals

 On 18 January 2017, Turkish prosecutors announced they were seeking a 142-year prison sentence for Demirtaş and according to The New York Times, more than hundred charges have been brought against Demirtaş.

-On the 7 September 2018 he was sentenced to 4 years and 8 months for a speech he had made at a Newroz celebration on the 20 March 2013.
+On 7 September 2018 he was sentenced to 4 years and 8 months for a speech he had made at a Newroz celebration on 20 March 2013.

 2018 and 2020 ECHR's judgements

 On 20 November 2018 the European Court of Human Rights (ECHR) ruled Demirtaş should be released from preliminary detention, and ordered Turkey to pay him 25'000 Euros.
 On 30 November 2018 a court in Turkey ruled he shall remain detained despite the ECHR ruling to release him.
 According to the verdict by the Turkish court, the ruling of the ECHR was not definitive and therefore not binding.
-The sentence he received the 7 September 2018 was upheld on 4 December 2018 by an appeal court.
-On the 31 December 2018 the lawyers of Demirtaş appealed the sentence at the Constitutional Court.
+The sentence he received 7 September 2018 was upheld on 4 December 2018 by an appeal court.
+On 31 December 2018 the lawyers of Demirtaş appealed the sentence at the Constitutional Court.

-On December 22, 2020, the ECHR condemns Turkey and called again for the release of Selahattin Demirtaş.
+On 22 December 2020, the ECHR condemns Turkey and called again for the release of Selahattin Demirtaş.
 The Court deemed the lifting of the parliamentary immunity and the subsequent pre-trial detentions as politically motivated because this step came only after the governing Justice and Development Party (AKP) had lost its majority in parliament.